aaron-grau/curic/react/readings/synthetic_events.md

 # React SyntheticEvents (a.k.a.
 Event Handlers)

-A `SyntheticEvent` is the the React equivalent of the vanilla DOM's `addEventListener()`.
-Using a `SyntheticEvent`, you can pass event listeners directly to your components via props.
+SyntheticEvents are the the React equivalent of the vanilla DOM's `addEventListener()`.
+Using SyntheticEvents, you can pass event listeners directly to your components via props.

 ```js